If your recipe calls for an alcoholic beverage, what can you use instead?

 Creme de Cacao | non-alcoholic vanilla extract, and powdered sugar |

-Creme de menthe | spearmint extract diluted in a little water |
+Creme de menthe | spearmint extract diluted in a bit of water |

 Kahlua | coffee liqueur |

-Rum | white grape juice, apple juice or apple cider flavored with almond extract |
+Rum | white grape juice, apple juice, or apple cider flavored with almond extract |

 Sherry | vanilla extract, orange or pineapple juice, or peach syrup |